weaviate/weaviate-io/developers/weaviate/config-refs/schema/range-index.md

 :::

 Object properties in Weaviate are indexed and searchable.
-The rangeable index is a efficient way to search ranges of data that are stored as 64 bit numbers.
-This includes the `int`, `number` and `date` types.
-It does not include arrays of these data types, only the basic data types.
+The rangeable index is a efficient way to search ranges of data.

+The rangeable index is available for data that is stored as an `int`, `number`, or `date` type.
+It is not available for arrays of these data types or for `floats`.

+Internally, rangeable is implemented as a [roaring bitmap slice](https://www.featurebase.com/blog/range-encoded-bitmaps).
+This data structure limits the index to values that can be stored as 64 bit integers.

-The [inverted-index](/developers/weaviate/more-resources/performance#inverted-index) is well suited for key-word search, use the rangeable index instead when you want to filter properties using comparison operators like  `GreaterThan`, `GreaterThanEqual`, `LessThan`, and `LessThanEqual`.
+Use the rangeable index instead when you want to filter properties using comparison operators like  `GreaterThan`, `GreaterThanEqual`, `LessThan`, and `LessThanEqual`.
+For keyword-search, the [inverted-index](/developers/weaviate/more-resources/performance#inverted-index) is a better choice.

 ## Define a rangeable index